lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 ## Troubleshooting

 ### Multiple Zephyr installations
-If the follwing warning is shown when invoking `west lfc` or any other `west` command:
+If the following warning is shown when invoking `west lfc` or any other `west` command:
 ```
 WARNING: ZEPHYR_BASE=/path/to/zephyr in the calling environment will be used,
 but the zephyr.base config option in /path/to/lf-west-template is "deps/zephyr"